vratislavvv/folD/README.md

 Let's start with the *accessing*.
 This app has only one and single purpose, and that is authentification.
 It is much safer to handle authentification this way than having everything in a single app.
 The authentification system is handled by Django user authentification system.

 *Myapp* is basically for everything else.
-This app manages everything related to folD AFTER you log in.
+This app manages everything related to folD AFTER you log in, from dashboard, through adding pages, to settings tab.